bast/paragliding-aerodynamics/slides.md

 - Pressure decreases progressively from front to back and from center to wingtips
-- Brake input can briefly increase/restore internal pressure (like squeezing the end of toothpaste tube)
+- Brake input can briefly increase/restore internal pressure (like squeezing the end of toothpaste tube; "pumping out the deflation")

 ---